dvlab-research/ControlNeXt/ControlNeXt-SD1.5/README.md

-# 🌀 ControlAny-SD1.5
+# 🌀 ControlNeXt-SD1.5

-This is our implementation of ControlAny based on [Stable Diffusion 1.5](https://huggingface.co/runwayml/stable-diffusion-v1-5).
+This is our implementation of ControlNeXt based on [Stable Diffusion 1.5](https://huggingface.co/runwayml/stable-diffusion-v1-5).

 > Please refer to [Examples](#examples) for further intuitive details.\
 > Please refer to [Inference](#inference) for more details regarding installation and inference.\